 Liechtenstein has introduced new blockchain laws – a careful and light-handed regulatory framework for the blockchain industry.

-New Blockchain Laws Liechtenstein: “The Blockchain Laws Liechtenstein go much further than the blockchain legislation of other countries.
+New Blockchain Laws Liechtenstein: “The Blockchain Laws Liechtenstein go much further than the blockchain legislation of other countries – empowering tokenization of assets, security token offerings and managing crypto assets.
 The Blockchain Law is intended to regulate all activities that are possible on technical systems such as distributed ledgers and blockchain systems, and thus provide legal certainty”

 – Adrian Hasler, Prime Minister Liechtenstein